MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-quickstart.md

 MaxEndpointsPerDeviceCount=<REPLACE ME with your max player count per box (note: split screen is still 1 device)  In the example of an 8 player game, this would be 1.>
 MaxUserCount=<REPLACE ME with your max player count (note: split screen is still 1 device)  In the example of an 8 player game, this would be 8.>
 MaxUsersPerDeviceCount=<REPLACE ME with your max player count per box (note: split screen is still 1 device)  In the example of an 8 player game, this would be 1.>
+DirectPeerConnectivityOptions=<REPLACE ME with your connectivity options, in the form of an array of string.
+All options provided will be utilized.
+The default case corresponds to the following:>
+!DirectPeerConnectivityOptions=ClearArray
++DirectPeerConnectivityOptions=AnyPlatformType
++DirectPeerConnectivityOptions=AnyEntityLoginProvider

 Sandbox=<Optional, REPLACE ME with the sandbox Id used for the title under development >